vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="shallow-clone" element="h2">Shallow Clone</typography>

-Explain what is shallow clone.

-Shallow Cloning is when you copy all the properties of an object; primitive types are copied by

-Performing shallow cloning is the default behaviour in JavaScript in most cases.
-When performing shallow cloning you copy all properties of an object, but not the object itself and it works for an object that contains only primitive values.
+Shallow cloning is an act of object cloning where you copy all the properties of an object to another newly created object, but the non-primitive properties are copied by reference.

 ```javascript
   const object = {